Bernullys/curso_cs50_python/README.md

     import re
     re.search(pattern, string, flags=0)

+            #Use this page to check the patter we are going to check first regex101.com
             #these ones look afther their own position:
     .       #any character except a new line
     *       #0 or more repetitions